2013-01-07 - 3:47 p.m.

 My Argentina bird list is not very big thus far, but on the grounds of the pink presidential palace, I did add White-Eyed Parakeet, European Starling, and Shiny Cowbird.

 In the United States, The Thinker is associated with constipation jokes, or at least it was when I was in the 7th grade.
-This take on the thoughtful man in a park near the Congressional complex had me wondering if they too had a Congress that sometimes suffered from constipation.
+There was a more thoughtful take in a park near the Congressional complex -- had the 7th grader in me wondering if they too had a Congress that sometimes suffered from constipation.

 I have been informed that we are to dine in a fine steakhouse...so perhaps it's just as well that among my purchases I have a suitable blouse.